Dominators (DC Comics): "Five Years Later"

 The Dominators are the primary opposing force in Legion of Super-Heroes (vol. 4) during its first three years of publication.
 As depicted therein, the Dominion secretly gains control of the Earth Government (Earthgov) in the aftermath of a galaxy-wide economic collapse.
 Their primary motivation is still the genetic potential of humans, and they conduct numerous experiments in secret underground chambers.
-Their role is known only to a few, including Dirk Morgna (Sun Boy), a former Legionnaire who is hired by the Dominator-controlled Earthgov as a public relations liaison.
+Their role is known only to a few, including Dirk Morgna (Sun Boy), a former Legionnaire who is hired by Earthgov as a public relations liaison.

 Due to constant harassment by Earthgov, the Legion eventually disbands.
 However, the Dominators fear the Legion's possible reformation, so they free mass murderer Roxxas from prison and arm him with instructions to kill the former Legionnaires.
 Roxxas succeeds in killing Blok, prompting the Legion to reform.

-Meanwhile, on Earth, there was an underground resistance movement including ex-Invisible Kid Jacques Foccart, the former Legion of Substitute Heroes, and their unlikely ally Universo.

 As safeguards against losing Earth, the Dominion lace a series of nuclear explosives on the Moon.
-This backfires when an insane Dev-Em seizes control of the system.
+This backfires when Dev-Em seizes control of the system.
 Though the Legion prevents Dev-Em from detonating the explosives, one of the Linear Men does, causing a catastrophe on Earth.
 The Dominion attempt to blame the explosion on Khund saboteurs, but their control of Earth begins to slip.
 The Earth is liberated from Dominator control, although some of the Dominators' actions while they controlled Earth eventually lead to the destruction of the planet.

-The Dominators also attempt to gain control of Daxam, hoping for an army of superbeings, but Glorith destroys the populace to prevent this from happening.

-Post-Zero Hour

-Following the Zero Hour: Crisis in Time! event, which rebooted the Legion of Super-Heroes' continuity, the Dominators play a less significant role in Legion history.
-The Dominion is one of the core members of the Affiliated Planets ruled by the new Dark Circle.
-Their representative to the Circle, like the others, is killed by the Dark Circle's leader Brainiac 4 for opposing her plans.

 "Threeboot"

-In the "Threeboot" version of Legion continuity, the Dominators are inspired to invade Earth when a time-travelling Booster Gold inadvertently led them to believe that fifty-two planets were planning an attack on the Dominion.
-They manage to seize control of Earth's technology, and send genetically modified warriors (created using gene grafts from the former members of Terror Firma) through a stargate.
+In the "Threeboot" version of Legion continuity, the Dominators are inspired to invade Earth when a time-travelling Booster Gold inadvertently leads them to believe that fifty-two planets were planning an attack on the Dominion.
+They manage to seize control of Earth's technology, and send genetically modified warriors through a stargate.
 The Legion, with the help of the Wanderers, manage to defeat the armada.

-The Dominators still has thousands of super-powered troops at their disposal, and eventually regroup.
+However, the Dominators still has thousands of super-powered troops at their disposal, and eventually regroup.
 Under the orders of Cosmic Boy, Mon-El detonates a bomb that transports their planet to the Phantom Zone.